 Legumes are high in fiber, which can encourage regularity.

 Eating legumes can help increase your body’s production of butyric acid, a type of short-chain fatty acid that may act as a natural laxative.

-It also acts as an anti-inflammatory agent to reduce the intestinal inflammation that may be associated with some digestive disorders, like Crohn's disease or inflammatory bowel disease (17).
+It also acts as an anti-inflammatory agent to reduce the intestinal inflammation that may be associated with some digestive disorders, such as inflammatory bowel disease.

-Not only that, but flaxseeds also have natural laxative properties and are an effective treatment for both constipation and diarrhea.
+Plus, flaxseeds have natural laxative properties and are an effective treatment for both constipation and diarrhea.

-Flaxseeds contain a good mix of both soluble and insoluble fiber, which helps reduce intestinal transit time and add bulk to stool (21).
+Flaxseeds contain a good mix of both soluble and insoluble fiber, which helps reduce intestinal transit time and adds bulk to stools.

 Kefir is a fermented milk product.

-It contains probiotics, a type of beneficial gut bacteria with a variety of health benefits, including improving immune function and boosting digestive health (22).
+It contains probiotics, a type of beneficial gut bacteria that have a variety of health benefits, including improved immune function and digestive health.

-After consuming 17 ounces (500 ml) per day for four weeks, participants had an increase in stool frequency, improvements in consistency and a decrease in laxative use (25).
+After consuming 17 ounces (500 mL) per day for 4 weeks, they had increased stool frequency, improved consistency, and decreased laxative use.